-A U.S. charity recently made the news when it was accused of reporting an inaccurately high percentage of every donated dollar that went to program services.
+A U.S. charity recently made the news when it was accused of reporting an inaccurately high percentage donations that went to program services.
 The media outlet that uncovered the discrepancy looked beyond that claim, though, to scrutinize the organization’s outcomes — a strong sign of the growing importance of outcome measurement.
 Savvy stakeholders, as well as savvy nonprofits, realize that outcomes can convey a more complete picture of an organization’s performance than figures pulled from financial statements.

 Outcome (or performance) measurement is essentially a method of determining the impact of a program or activity.
 Unlike traditional measures, such as number of clients served or the amount of donations received, outcome measures allow an organization to assess whether a program is achieving its intended results.
 An “outcome” is generally described as a specific desirable result or quality of a nonprofit’s services.